anttijuu/PGUnicodeCharacters/README.markdown

 ## Contributing

-I am not an actual Unicode expert, so if you find something to fix, please let me know (or provide a pull request).
+I am not actually any Unicode expert, so if you find something to fix, please let me know (or provide a pull request).

 ## License